jonathanglasmeyer/bachelor/thesis/src/Main.md

 While a subfield of ASR called "speaker diarization" tries to account for the interactivity between lecturers and students by identifying multiple speakers, most research treats lectures as single speaker events with the audience as background noise.

-Generalization approaches at the language model level try to model common linguistic traits of the lecture genre (this can be called the "macro level"). @kato2000 investigate topic-independent language modeling by creating a large corpus of text from lecture transcripts and panel discussions and then removing topic-specific keywords. ^[In a second step they combine this generalization technique with a specialization technique by adapting the resulting LM with a lecture-specific language model by using preprint papers of a given lecture.]
+Generalization approaches at the language model level try to model common linguistic traits of the lecture genre (this can be called the *macro level*). @kato2000 investigate topic-independent language modeling by creating a large corpus of text from lecture transcripts and panel discussions and then removing topic-specific keywords. ^[In a second step they combine this generalization technique with a specialization technique by adapting the resulting LM with a lecture-specific language model by using preprint papers of a given lecture.]

 ### Specialization approaches
-Specialization approaches try to use context specific to a single lecture ("meso level") or parts of a single lecture ("micro level"^[The three levels are taken from @marquard.]).
+Specialization approaches try to use context specific to a single lecture (*meso level*) or parts of a single lecture (*micro level*^[The three levels are taken from @marquard.]).

 Methods used for creating LMs from context information can be categorized into two approaches: direct usage of lecture slides and notes for the creation of LMs versus usage of "derived" data from these materials.
 Deriving data by using keywords found in slides, using them as web search query terms and using the found documents as the basis for LM creation is explored in @munteanu, @kawahara08 and @marquard.

 Using the whole text from lecture slides has been explored by @yamazaki.
-They compare the *meso level* with the *micro level* by dynamically adapting the LM to the speech corresponding to a particular slide. <!-- TODO: results? --!> @kawahara08 also examine dynamic local slide-by-slide adaption and compare it to global topic adaption using Probabilistic Latent Semantic Analysis (PLSA)^[Latent Semantic Analysis is an approach to document comparison and retrieval which relies on a numeric analysis of word frequency and proximity. <!-- TODO: reformulate --!>] and web text collection, concluding that the latter performs worse then the former because of a "worse orientation to topic words".
+They compare the meso level with the micro level by dynamically adapting the LM to the speech corresponding to a particular slide. <!-- TODO: results? --!> @kawahara08 also examine dynamic local slide-by-slide adaption and compare it to global topic adaption using Probabilistic Latent Semantic Analysis (PLSA)^[Latent Semantic Analysis is an approach to document comparison and retrieval which relies on a numeric analysis of word frequency and proximity. <!-- TODO: reformulate --!>] and web text collection, concluding that the latter performs worse than the former because of a "worse orientation to topic words".

 <!--
 @akita (todo):